Chase does not publicly disclose balance transfer limits for the Chase Freedom, but your limit will depend on your available credit.

 The amount that you can transfer to a credit card depends on the credit limit you’re approved for.
 A balance transfer entails using your new credit card to pay off a debt owed on another account, usually a credit card from a different issuer.
 So you can generally transfer as much as your available credit – your limit, minus amounts owed – will allow.… read full answer

 It’s frustrating that you won’t know how much of your balance you’ll be able to transfer before applying for a balance transfer credit card.
 But a credit card company can’t tell how big of a credit line you’ll qualify for before thoroughly reviewing your credit history, income and debt obligations.
 Some credit cards may list the minimum credit limit you will get if approved in the terms and conditions, though.

-There are plenty of other cards with high credit limits in general, like Chase Sapphire Reserve ($10,000 minimum) and Capital One Venture ($5,000 minimum).
+There are plenty of other cards with high credit limits in general, like Chase Sapphire Reserve® ($10,000 minimum).
 But you also have to consider their balance transfer terms.
 Cards with high limits tend to be travel rewards cards, with lots of miles but little financing appeal.
 They’re geared toward paying for airfare and hotels—things that can add up quickly.
-These high limit cards tend to not have any kind of 0% introductory APR on balance transfers.… read full answer
+These high limit cards tend to not have any kind of 0% introductory APR on balance transfers.

 Here are some high limit balance transfer credit cards:

 $500 minimum limit.
 The APR on balance transfers is 0% for 15 months.
 The balance transfer fee is: Either $5 or 3% of the amount of each transfer, whichever is greater in the first 60 days (5%, min $5 after).
 After that, the APR is 19.24% - 27.99% (V).
 The transfer cannot exceed your credit limit or $15,000, whichever is lower.
 Good credit required. $0 annual fee.